chadly/cams/README.md

 ### `all-cams.sh`

-This is the entry point and will call either `process.sh` or `merge.sh` depending upon parameters.
+This is the entry point and will call either `process.sh`, `merge.sh`, or `summary.sh` depending upon parameters.
 This is where I map the camera's ID to a user-friendly name (e.g. `FI9805E_C4D65535806E` is `front-door`).
-This script simply calls `process.sh` or `merge.sh` once for each camera.
+This script simply calls the specified script once for each camera.
 The first parameter is what script to run while the second parameter is the base directory where the `raw` & `processed` folders live.

 #### Process All Cameras